yozh1k/auction/Readme.md

 * [OpponentMedianPlusConstantStrategy](src/main/java/auction/strategy/pure/OpponentMedianPlusConstantStrategy.java)
 * [RoundToWinAverageStrategy](src/main/java/auction/strategy/pure/RoundToWinAverageStrategy.java)

-Obviously there is some basic set of strategies and it could be improved
+Obviously there is some basic set of strategies and it could be improved.

 ## Bidder implementation
 There is [AbstractBidder](src/main/java/auction/AbstractBidder.java) implementation of Bidder interface that provide two